William Howard Taft: Administration and political influence

 The Supreme Court's docket was congested, swelled by war litigation and laws that allowed a party defeated in the circuit court of appeals to have the case decided by the Supreme Court if a constitutional question was involved.
 Taft believed an appeal should usually be settled by the circuit court, with only cases of major import decided by the justices.
 He and other Supreme Court members proposed legislation to make most of the Court's docket discretionary, with a case getting full consideration by the justices only if they granted a writ of certiorari.
 To Taft's frustration, Congress took three years to consider the matter.
 Taft and other members of the Court lobbied for the bill in Congress, and the Judges' Bill became law in February 1925.
 By late the following year, Taft was able to show that the backlog was shrinking.

 When Taft became Chief Justice, the Court did not have its own building and met in the Capitol.
 Its offices were cluttered and overcrowded, but Fuller and White had been opposed to proposals to move the Court to its own building.
-In 1925, Taft began a fight to get the Court a building, and two years later Congress appropriated money to purchase the land, on the south side of the Capitol.
+In 1925, Taft began a fight to get the Court a building, and two years later Congress appropriated money to purchase the land, to the east of the Capitol.
 Cass Gilbert had prepared plans for the building, and was hired by the government as architect.
-Taft had hoped to live to see the Court move into the new building, but it did not do so until 1935, after Taft's death.
+Taft had hoped to see the Court move into the new building, but it did not do so until 1935, after Taft's death.